denizguner/Schellings/README.md

 python Schellings.py mode e q p
 ```

-Where mode is one of "animation" or "plot", e is the number of empty cells in the simulation, q is the fraction of cells that are of group 1, and p, which is to only be specified
+Where mode is one of "animate" or "plot", e is the number of empty cells in the simulation, q is the fraction of cells that are of group 1, and p, which is to only be specified
-if the mode is "animation" is the satisfaction threshold parameter for the model.
+if the mode is "animate" is the satisfaction threshold parameter for the model.

 Sample usages:

 ```
-python Schellings.py animation 250 0.6 0.5
+python Schellings.py animate 250 0.6 0.5
 python Schellings.py plot 300 0.75
 ```